-This is the 2nd installment of images from my trips to Spain in 2006 and 2014 and this time I’m featuring the romantic city of Seville, Spain a while back when we were on vacation there.
-It’s one of my favorites.
+You can’t go to Spain without visiting the seductive city of Seville, Spain a while back when we were on vacation there.
+It’s one of my favorite cities in Europe.
 The opera Carmen, by George Bizet, takes place there and tours are available to visit some of the opera’s locations such as the old cigarette factory.

 Seville is located in Andalucía, which is in southern Spain.

 What I found fascinating about Seville is its multicultural heritage.
 Christians, Jews, and Muslims lived together in relative peace during a period known as La Convivencia (the Coexistence) until the expulsion of Muslims and Jews in 1492.

 We stayed at the Gran Melia Colón hotel in the medieval section of the city.
 Our balcony overlooked the Baroque Real Parroquia de Santa María Magdalena.
 As we walked into the chapel, we were in awe of the intricacy of its beauty.

 We also took a stroll through Barrio Santa Cruz, which was the old Jewish quarter (Juderia) during the middle ages.
 Ferdinand III of Castille conquered Seville from Muslim rule in 1248 and forced the Jews to live in that section of the city.
 During the expulsion, mosques and synagogues were converted into Christian churches.

 The Iglesia de Santa Cruz (Church of the Holy Cross) is a great example of this.
 It was constructed in the Mudéjar style over the ruins of the synagogue and the floor and wooden doors still remain.

 Mudéjar style architecture was created by Muslims who remained in Spain after the Reconquista.
 The Christians appreciated the Moorish culture and style of architecture.
 They incorporated remnants of ancient Moorish design into cathedrals and other structures throughout the city.
 The city of Seville has an eclectic mixture of Moorish, Mudéjar, Gothic, Baroque, Renaissance, Renaissance Revival, and modern styles.